Hollyhock House: Mid-2010s to present

 The main house reopened on February 13, 2015, with a 24-hour-long open house, which attracted thousands of people.
 The second story was closed off because it was not wheelchair-accessible.
 As such, in 2017, the Los Angeles City Council provided funding for the creation of a virtual reality tour program, which was completed the next year.
 The same year, the city government began renovating Residence A for $5 million.
 The work was overseen by Project Restore and involved exterior restoration, seismic retrofits, and mechanical upgrades.
 The same year, the NPS gave the Los Angeles government a $500,000 Save America's Treasures grant for Residence A's restoration.
 At the time, Residence A had several structural defects, including crumbling masonry and incorrectly-installed structural beams.

 The main house had about 30,000 annual visitors by the late 2010s, and visitors were allowed back into the living, dining, and conservatory rooms in 2019.
 The next year, the house closed due to the COVID-19 pandemic in California, and virtual tours were hosted instead.
 The balcony doors, the fireplace, and two sofas in the main house's living room were restored during the closure, as were the art glass, cast stone, and woodwork.
 After Phase 1 of Residence A's renovation was completed in December 2021, workers began refurbishing its interior and the surrounding landscape.
 The main house reopened in August 2022.
 A further $2.95 million was allocated to Residence A's renovation that November.
-In 2025, the city government considered firing one of the house's two full-time staffers as part of a citywide budget cut.
-The budget cuts would have forced the house to close to the public due to insufficient staffing, thereby endangering the house's designation as a World Heritage Site, but the final budget provided enough funding for four staff members.
+In 2025, the house was threatened with closure after the city government considered eliminating one of the house's two full-time staff positions, but the final budget provided enough funding for four staff members.